-Dominating the room were a number of milk-white IBM products: a System 38 “mini computer”―the manufacturer’s current success story, the machine I was determined to saddle and bust―consisting of a central processing unit and several disk storage drives; a computer-tape drive; and two printers.
+Dominating the room were a number of pallid IBM products: a System 38 “mini computer”―IBM’s current success story, the machine I was determined to saddle and bust―consisting of a central processing unit and several disk storage drives; a computer-tape drive; and two printers.
 This various equipment recalled, to my inexperienced eyes, freezers, washing machines, and credenzas, albeit immaculate ones.
 What little character the central processing unit possessed was expressed in its vents, keyboard, and raised glass display; what little warmth, the glow of the green letters and numbers on the display.
-(The “soul of the new machine”?)
 In addition, there was a desk upon which sat a terminal, about the size of milk crate, with a display of more green numbers and letters, and another keyboard.
 Against one wall was a cluster of non-IBM instruments that comprised a modem to deliver data to and from the company’s satellite plants around the country.
-My job every shift was to run programs off of a “menu” on the terminal display; print documents generated by the programs; and back up on magnetic tape all of the company’s evolving and ongoing electronic data.
+My job every shift was to run programs off of a “menu” on the terminal display, print documents generated by the programs, and back up on magnetic tape all of the company’s evolving and ongoing electronic data.

-I made what I thought was progress at the company: I was thorough, responsible, had an impeccable attendance record.
+I made what I thought was progress at the company: I was thorough, responsible, and had an impeccable attendance record.
 Eventually, I accepted a full-time job in day-shift computer operations, confident that this would better position me for a transition to applications programming, which was also undertaken during the day shift.

-The company was owned by a corpulent Denver billionaire―at a time when American billionaires were still relatively rare―who also owned the Beverly Hills Hotel and had recently bought and sold 20th Century Fox.
-His name was also Davis, and he was known as “Mr. Wildcatter” for the thousands of holes he had punched into the planet in search of his black gold.
+The company was owned by a corpulent Denver billionaire―at a time when American billionaires were still somewhat rare―who also owned the Beverly Hills Hotel and had recently bought and sold 20th Century Fox.
+His name, too, was Davis, although no relation.
+He was known as “Mr. Wildcatter” for the thousands of holes he had punched into the planet in search of his black gold.
 The company’s head of data processing was young, driven, and rarely given to humor, but I didn’t care.
 “You’ll love it,” he said, referring to the job, the day he hired me.

 However, “Mr. Wildcatter,” whom I never once saw, was well on his way to pulling out of the oil business and investing his riches in Colorado and California real estate.
 As a result, the floor on which I worked consisted of empty offices and just a handful of accounting personnel.
 Nonetheless, for two years, in addition to handling computer operations, I was permitted to write some simple application programs.
-So, when I applied for work in Albuquerque, I had, in addition to my resume, a printout of the software of which I was most proud.
+Thus, when I applied for work in Albuquerque, I had, in addition to my resume, a printout of the software of which I was most proud.